Homework 10: Correlation and simple linear regression

 This homework is in two parts and involves two separate data sets.
 First, Homework 9 asks you to practice R work on correlation.
 The data set is Animals, brain weight and body weight measured in grams for 28 mammals.
 Second, work with the data set cars, stopping distance by speed of the car, develop simple linear regression (SLR) models with diagnostic graphs.

-Your report will consist of your answers to the bold, numbered questions and supporting statistics from R. Suggested steps in your analysis are provided as numbered items.
+Your report will consist of your answers to the bold, numbered questions (the even ones!) and supporting statistics from R. Suggested steps in your analysis are provided as numbered items (regular, not bold format).
 You may work together or individually, but each of your must turn in your own report.
 Don’t “plagiarize” from each other.
 Do include in your report who you worked with.

 What to turn in: Turn in two properly named pdf files:

-The files contain your R code, statistical results, and your answer to the questions.
-Use of RMarkdown recommended; however copy/paste into a word document is also acceptable.
+The pdfs file contain relevant R code, statistical results — edited to support your answers to the questions, and your answer to the questions (even numbered only).
+Use of RMarkdown recommended — because it is a simple way to include graphs generated; however copy/paste into a word document is also acceptable.

 Submit your work to CANVAS.
 Obey proper file naming formats.